rosinusserrano/pml_vqvae/README.md

 - The `load_data()` function can be found in `src/pml_vqvae/dataset/dataloader.py`
 - The function `show()` is implemented in `src/pml_vqvae/visuals.py`
+- The baseline models, namely the Variational Autoencoder and the standard Autoencoder, are in `src/pml_vqvae/baseline/vae.py` and `src/pml_vqvae/baseline/autoencoder.py` respectively
+- Since the project will be placed in the subfolder `/home/<username>/MS1/`, issues with failing package import can be solved by adding that path to the `PYTHONPATH`  environment variable (see below at [Using the CLI](#using-the-cli))

 ## How to run